 Our coaches are certified at a minimum of Level 1 Coach through USA Rugby.
 USA Rugby certifications emphasize safety on and off the field and require criminal background checks of participants.

-Players continue playing the flag "Rookie Rugby" version but gain proficiency in their skill set.
+U12 players continue playing the flag version but gain proficiency in their skill set and add new skills.

-Players add scrumdowns and lineouts to the game.
+U15 players add controlled scrumdowns and lineouts to the game.

 Kids age 6 through high school can play in the Hounds Youth Rugby program.
 Kids generally play in age groups of 6-9 (U9), 10-12 (U12), 13-15 (U15), and high school.